puppetlabs/puppetdb/documentation/connect_puppet_apply.markdown

 This option is recommended.
 The Puppet team optimizes for this option when they're developing, and it is better tested.

-When talking to PuppetDB, `puppet apply` can use the certificates issued by a Puppet master's certificate authority.
-You can issue certificates to every node by setting up a Puppet master server with dummy manifests, running `puppet agent --test` one time on every node, signing every certificate request on the Puppet master, and running `puppet agent --test` again on every node.
+When talking to PuppetDB, `puppet apply` can use the certificates issued by a Puppet Server's certificate authority.
+You can issue certificates to every node by setting up a Puppet Server server with dummy manifests, running `puppet agent --test` one time on every node, signing every certificate request on the Puppet Server, and running `puppet agent --test` again on every node.

 Do the same on your PuppetDB node, then [re-run the SSL setup script][ssl_script] (which usually runs automatically during installation).
 PuppetDB will now trust connections from your Puppet nodes.